claudiopica/HiRep/Doc/development_manual/field_geometry.md

 In order to allocate memory for the field data, we need to know how many elementary field types we need to allocate.
 This is different for fields that are located on the sites or the links of the lattice.
 Correspondingly, for the given lattice geometry, the number of sites and the number of links are calculated and saved in the fields `gsize_spinor` and `gsize_gauge` respectively.

 #### Master Pieces
+A piece is called _master_ if it does not contain copies of other sites, as for example is the case for buffer pieces.
+These are copies of sites already stored in a master piece.

+#### Inner Master Pieces
+The first decomposition of the lattice site is the even-odd preconditioning.
+This splits  any lattice in two pieces: an even and an odd one.
+These pieces are stored contiguously in memory like in the following illustration

+TODO: illustration

+meaning that at the first indices one can only read sites of the even lattice and after an offset we are only reading odd sites.
+For an even-odd preconditioned lattice the number of inner master pieces is therefore two and can be accessed in the variable `inner_master_pieces` of the geometry descriptor.

 ##### Local Master Pieces
-The local master pieces are the pieces of local lattices.
-A piece is called _master_ if it does not contain copies of other sites, as for example is the case for buffer pieces.
-These are copies of sites already stored in a master pieces.
+The local master pieces are the pieces of local lattices, the blocks that the lattice is decomposed into to be processed either by multiple cores or GPUs.
+For example, take a lattice of size $8^3\times 16$ split up with an MPI layout of `1.1.1.2` into two local lattices of size $8^4$.
+Then the blocks are further split up into two.
 The field `local_master_pieces` identifies the number of local master pieces.

-For example, take a lattice of size $8^3\times 16$ split up with an MPI layout of `1.1.1.2` into two local lattices of size $8^4$.
-In addition to this decomposition, the blocks are even-odd preconditioned, meaning each of these local lattices will be split up again into a block of even and odd sites.
-We will end up with four blocks which are denoted _local master pieces_.
-The integer saved in `local_master_pieces` would therefore be equal to four.
+In this case the integer saved in `local_master_pieces` would therefore be equal to four.

 TODO:  illustration